wheezingGekko/SoapBox/README.md

 ## Some Sad Stuff
 - Scrolling doesn't work on Firefox
 - No real persistence
-- Escape characters are not cute
+- ~~Escape characters are not cute~~ Only the name is not cute with escape characters
-- Chatbox boxes will not shrink until you create more boxes
+- ~~Chatbox boxes will not shrink until you create more boxes~~ Flexbox added so that boxes don't take up all the space